warint/spiR/cran-comments.md

 In this version I have :

-* updated the description file based on the proposed changes during my previous submission.
-I made it a little longer and a bit more explicit.
+* changed the doi address as requested.
 Thx.

 ## Test environments
 * local OS X install, R 3.6.1